 The Middleton Center for Pastoral Care and Counseling - encouraging restoration and rejuvenation throughout this season.

-The Middleton Center opened in 1999 on the campus of Bryn Mawr Presbyterian Church (click here for location and directions) with a goal to care for the spiritual, emotional and relational needs of the Main Line community.
+The Middleton Center opened in 1999 on the campus of Bryn Mawr Presbyterian Church with a goal to care for the spiritual, emotional and relational needs of the Main Line community.
 Through therapy, education, spiritual direction and support groups, we provide refuge and comfort, a place to heal.
 An open and welcoming place, The Middleton Center invites people from all and no faith backgrounds to enhance the connections between body, mind and spirit.
 The Middleton Center combines best practices in spiritual and psychological care with a spirit of hospitality.
 Our goal is to focus on the overall health of the individual, not just the immediate problem requiring counseling.
 All of our professional services are provided on a sliding scale.
-All communications, conversations and services provided by The Middleton Center are confidential.
-Click on the links below for more information about our offerings, or view our FAQs:
+All communications, conversations and services provided by The Middleton Center are confidential

 The Middleton Center is a specialized ministry housed at Bryn Mawr Presbyterian Church.
 It welcomes people from all backgrounds, beliefs and faiths who desire to enhance the connections between body, mind and spirit.
 Through counseling, educational programs, spiritual direction and support groups, The Middleton Center helps individuals to recognize their strengths and develop skills needed to improve the quality and fullness of their lives.